bitsofcotton/ddpmopt/README.md

 They are usually configurable by sysctl on unix-like systems.
 However, openmp costs large enough beat with single core even in multicore because of their (and our) memory architecture.

-# Denoise
-We recommend you and us to use goki gokibin denlarge+? ... after doing these operations.
-This is because we get better and better result when shrink and shrink in probable errors.

 # Tips around topt
 We cannot denoise topt because they predict one by one to continue.
 In some of the learning programs, they avoid some of the errors, however, this cannot avoid 2/3 limit without large data learning.